jimmyislive/blog/content/posts/having-fun-with-openai.md

 print(completion.choices[0].message.content)
 {{< / highlight >}}

-The above extracted the books I liked i.e. the ones with the "thumbs-up" emoji.
+The above extracted the books I liked i.e. the ones with the (:thumbsup:) emoji.

 *Now to feed this into the model for new recommendations*